-Self acceptance is necessary for self esteem to grow.
+Self-acceptance is necessary for self-esteem to grow.
+Confidence meditation helps us to accept ourselves and this leads to greater self-esteem.
 There are many things about ourselves that we cannot change and that we need to accept and be OK with.
-Meditation helps us to accept ourselves and this leads to greater self-esteem.

-Meditation encourages you to accept your thoughts and feelings and not judge them.
-This is a huge thing for someone with low self esteem who may have feelings of guilt, or be struggling with a very negative inner self critical voice.
-I have dealt with negative self talk elsewhere, and you might want to take a look at ways to change your self talk into a more positive and friendly voice who does not judge you harshly.
+Meditating encourages you to accept your thoughts and feelings and not judge them.
+This is a huge thing for someone with low self esteem who may have feelings of guilt or be struggling with a very negative inner self-critical voice.
+I have dealt with negative self-talk elsewhere, and you might want to take a look at ways to change your self-talk into a more positive and friendly voice that does not judge you harshly.

 Meditation stops your mind from racing and obsessing.
-It relaxes your mind and body, and reduces stress.
-This will help you to think more clearly and feel more positive about yourself and your life.
+It relaxes your mind and body and reduces stress.
+This will help you to think more clearly and feel more positive and confident about yourself and your life.

-My Experience with Meditation to Build Self Esteem
+My Experience with Meditation for Building Self Esteem

-I thought I would add my own experiences here with meditation, now we have seen how meditation can help you if you have low self esteem.
+My own experiences with meditation may be helpful, now we have seen how it can help you if you have low self esteem.

-I have used meditation over the years and still do and my self esteem and confidence has increased.
-I first tried guided meditation way back 15 years ago when I was struggling with speaking in groups at university and was very shy.
+I have used meditation successfully over the years to improve my self esteem and confidence.
+The first time I tried guided meditation was about 15 years ago while I was struggling with speaking in groups at university and was very shy.
 I found it painful just speaking to someone, my social skills were poor and my attitude towards myself was awful.
 Now, I am confident, sociable and able to teach and speak in front of others with ease.

 Other Ways That Meditation Boosts Self Esteem